 The manufacturer's recommended setting on the worst models we've seen sends the temperature in the fridge soaring above 10°C – warm enough to invite heat-loving bacteria inside.

 Every degree really does count.
-The wilted-looking leafy greens in the far right image below had been stored in a fridge for the same time as those in the middle image – just three days.
+The wilted-looking leafy greens in the far right image above had been stored in a fridge for the same time as those in the middle image – just three days.

 The difference is that the wilted ones were stored at an average temperature of 6°C, while the fresher-looking ones were at 3°C.